iambari/tidyjs/documentation/groups-configuration.md

-  "name": string,          // Required: Display name for the group "order": number,         // Optional: Sort order (auto-assigned if missing) "match": string,         // Optional: Regex pattern to match import paths "isDefault": boolean,    // Optional: Mark as default group for unmatched imports "priority": number       // Optional: Priority for matching (rarely needed) }
+  "name": string,          // Required: Display name for the group "order": number,         // Optional: Sort order (auto-assigned if missing) "match": string,         // Optional: Regex pattern to match import paths "default": boolean,      // Optional: Mark as default group for unmatched imports "priority": number       // Optional: Priority for matching (rarely needed) }
 ```

+> **⚠️ DEPRECATION WARNING**: The `isDefault` property is deprecated.
+Please use `default` instead.
+The `isDefault` property will be removed in a future version.
+TidyJS will automatically migrate your configuration and show warnings when the deprecated property is detected.

 > **Note**: The `order` property is now optional thanks to the Auto-Order Resolution system.
 See [Auto-Order Resolution](#auto-order-resolution) below.